7 Quick Creative Ways to use Interactive Demos

 The quickest way to implement this strategy is to add an interactive demo as a CTA in your live webinar and in post-event emails.

-Way #5: Embed it in an existing blog post
+Way #5: Link to it in an existing blog post

 In another episode of our Customer Interview Series, Craig LeBlanc, Senior Product Marketing Manager at Repsly, is taking a very methodical approach to inserting interactive demos in his blogs: